parsiya/parsiya.net/content/page/CheatSheet.markdown

 `findstr /spin /c:"keyword" *.*`

-* /s: recursive - will search through the current directory and all sub-directories
+* /s: recursive - will search through the current directory and all sub-directories.
-* /p: skip binary files (or files with characters that cannot be printed)
+* /p: skip binary files (or files with characters that cannot be printed).
-* /i: case-insensitive - remove if you want case sensitive search
+* /i: case-insensitive - remove if you want case sensitive search.
-* /n: print line number
+* /n: print line number.

 If you want to search for different keywords (with OR) remove the `/c:`